Explore Bethesda, MD

 Completely Metro accessible, Bethesda is a rich mix of culture and lifestyle.
 It enjoys a bustling downtown replete with a broad array of superb restaurants, shopping, and art galleries.
 Some of the great cultural events include the Taste of Bethesda, the free Summer Concert Series, Imagination Bethesda children’s street festival, and the Bethesda Literary Festival.

 Many notable people, including multiple Pulitzer Prize winners, are Bethesda residents.
 First Lady Nancy Reagan was from Bethesda.
 For families, it is an excellent place to raise children.
 Private schools, like Georgetown Prep and Sidwell Friends (for lower grades), find a home in Bethesda, but Montgomery County public schools, including Bethesda Chevy Chase, Walter Johnson, and Whitman, are top-ranking public schools in the nation.

 While Bethesda has a reputation for affluence and exclusivity, it is genuinely an accessible place for all.
-While there are extravagant properties, Bethesda offers a range of housing priced that there is something for everyone, and because of the location, makes for a great investment.
+While there are extravagant properties, Bethesda offers a range of housing prices so that there is something for everyone, and because of the location, makes for a great investment.

 Highlights and Quirky Facts:

-- Little Falls Stream Valley Park is a nice and scenic recreational area where one can hike, have picnics and much more.
+- Little Falls Stream Valley Park is a nice scenic recreational area where one can hike, have picnics, and much more.

 - Tobacco Farming used to be the primary income source for Bethesda.

 - The NIH and National Naval Medical Center were built in Bethesda because of World War II